Springwatch

 Bill Oddie, Kate Humble and Simon King were the presenting team until 2008.
 Oddie departed as a regular host at the beginning of 2009 (though not by his own choice), to be replaced by Chris Packham.
 Martin Hughes-Games, formerly a Springwatch producer, also joined the team in 2009.
 In September 2010, King left the presenting team to pursue other projects.
 Michaela Strachan filled in for Humble during Autumnwatch 2011, reuniting her with Packham, her former co-host on The Really Wild Show.
 When Humble left after Springwatch 2012, Strachan became her permanent replacement.
-Strachan flies in from Cape Town, South Africa to present the show.
+Strachan flies in from Cape Town, South Africa, to present the show.

 Gillian Burke became a regular presenter in 2017, and for Winterwatch 2019 the presenters were joined by Iolo Williams, who had previously been a field reporter.

 Other regular contributors include cameraman and presenter Gordon Buchanan and sound recordist Chris Watson, who has occasionally appeared on-screen to describe his working methods.

+The current presenting team consists of Chris Packham, Michaela Strachan and Iolo Williams, with Megan McCubbin occasionally presenting.